kiritgpillai/Realtime-Traffic-Object-Detection-and-Tracking/README.md

 * [Terraform](./model-serving/infra) scripts manage cloud infrastructure, including VMs, containers, and networking.
 * [Ansible](./model-serving/ansible) was used to automate the configuration of servers and manage deployment environments.

+The contents of the pipeline are stored on the block store in [KVM@TACC](https://kvm.tacc.chameleoncloud.org/) under the k8s-master-0 store with the floating I/P 129.114.27.202

 #### Monitoring and Evaluation Tools

 * The system undergoes testing phases before production updates.